HunterX-7/HunterX-7/README.md

 With a Mechanical Engineering background.
 Expertise in JavaScript, TypeScript, and Python.
 Adaptable and eager to learn new languages and frameworks with a keen interest in data analysis.
 Excited about innovative web development and delivering exceptional results.
 Ready to contribute to your team's success!

 * 🌍  I'm based in Panama City, Panama
-* 🖥️  See my portfolio at [francisco-quintero](https://hunterx-7.github.io/francisco-quintero/)
+* 🖥️  See my portfolio at [francisco-quintero](https://francisco-quintero.com/)
 * ✉️  You can contact me at [fraquin7@gmail.com](mailto:fraquin7@gmail.com)
 * 🧠  I'm currently learning Next.js
-* 🤝  I'm open to collaborating on everything related to React
+* 🤝  I'm open to collaborating on everything related to TypeScript
 * ⚡  Fun fact: I enjoy cooking desserts

 ### Skills